aealni/8-bit-verilog-cpu/cpureadme-6-5.md

 ## Notes

-* Immediate values (`imm2`) are **zero-extended** to 8 bits.
+* Immediate values (`imm2`) are zero-extended to 8 bits.
 * Only `R0` can be written to; it acts as the accumulator.
-* All instructions are 8 bits and execute in a single clock cycle.
+* All instructions are 8 bits and execute by performing a single instruction cycle step per clock cycle.
 * RAM is dual-use: instruction and data memory.

----

-This README serves as a comprehensive guide to the CPU’s architecture, behavior, and integration logic.
-Let me know if you'd like block diagrams or simulation examples!